USANA Health Sciences: History

-In December 2010, Usana completed the application process to transfer the listing of its common stock from the NASDAQ National Market System, which it had been trading on since 1996, to the New York Stock Exchange.
+In December 2010, USANA completed the application process to transfer its common stock listing from the NASDAQ National Market System, where it had traded since 1996, to the New York Stock Exchange.
 The transfer became official at the beginning of 2011.
 It received drug-establishment registration from the Food and Drug Administration to manufacture over-the-counter drugs later that year.
-In 2012, 91% of product sales was purchased by associates.
-The company acquired BabyCare Ltd., a China-based prenatal supplement company, in 2013 and announced that it would build a manufacturing facility in the country.
+In 2012, 91% of product sales were purchased by associates.
+The company acquired BabyCare Ltd., a China-based prenatal supplement company, in 2013 and announced plans to build a manufacturing facility in the country.

-By 2018, Usana had reported record revenue due to growth in the Asia Pacific region, though it recorded a 7% drop in net sales during its 2019 annual report.
-Usana has partnered with HealthCorps on health education for children and, in 2019, the Usana Foundation's Kids Eat program opened a facility to pack and distribute food for childhood hunger in the Utah area.
-It also was announced as the official nutritional partner of the Spartan Race endurance brand in the United States.
+By 2018, USANA had reported record revenue due to growth in the Asia-Pacific region, though it recorded a 7% drop in net sales during its 2019 annual report.
+USANA has partnered with HealthCorps on health education for children and, in 2019, the USANA Foundation's Kids Eat program opened a facility to pack and distribute food for childhood hunger in the Utah area.
+In 2026, the Kids Eat program continued efforts to address childhood food insecurity in Utah by providing food bags to students and allowing businesses, families, and other organizations to sponsor participating schools.
+It was also announced as the official nutritional partner of the Spartan Race endurance brand in the United States.
 Its sales for the first quarter of 2020 declined by 2.3 percent compared with 2019 numbers.

+The USANA Foundation was founded in 2012 and has provided hundreds of millions of meals in more than 45 countries.
+Their programs include USANA Kids Eat and the USANA Garden Towers.

-In February 2019, the Ministry of Commerce in China suspended operations for all multi-level marketing companies and participants to conduct a 100-day review of the health foods industry in the country due to exaggerated product advertising claims and questionable health products in the unregulated industry.
-Chinese departments initiated "Hundred Days of Action" to clean up the health market where 49 products from various companies were revoked, 54 food business licenses of various companies were revoked, 90 business licenses of various companies were revoked and 465 counterfeit and fake dens were destroyed.
-85 companies, including BabyCare Ltd., a Usana subsidiary, signed a declaration to self-discipline and regulate operations with BabyCare speaking at an event hosted by the Chinese government.
+In February 2019, the Ministry of Commerce in China suspended operations of all multi-level marketing companies and participants to conduct a 100-day review of the country's health foods industry due to exaggerated advertising claims and questionable products in the unregulated sector.
+Chinese departments initiated "Hundred Days of Action" to clean up the health market, where 49 products from various companies were revoked, 54 food business licenses of various companies were revoked, 90 business licenses of various companies were revoked, and 465 counterfeit and fake dens were destroyed.
+85 companies, including BabyCare Ltd., a USANA subsidiary, signed a declaration to self-discipline and regulate operations, with BabyCare speaking at an event hosted by the Chinese government.

+In 2024, USANA acquired a 79% stake in children's health and wellness company Hiya Health in a $260 million transaction, making Hiya a subsidiary of USANA.
+At the time of the acquisition, Hiya had grown to approximately $100 million in annual sales and offered eight children's health products, including multivitamins, probiotics, iron supplements, and immune support products.